ibm-skills-network/portals-knowledgebase/docs/badges-and-certificates.md

 - **Credibility**: Carries weight in professional settings, often recognized by employers
 - **Scope**: Covers a broader range of competencies compared to individual badges
 - **Documentation**: Provided as a digital certificate with a unique identifier that can be embedded into social media.
 Learners can also download it as a PDF or share on social media

+Each certificate can be printed, can be downloaded as PDF.
+It is designed for letter formatted 8.5 inches * 11 inches.
+A Certificate will have the name of the course you completed and it will be signed by the instructors or providers.
+It will also have a QR Code that will take you to a web page where you can validate your certificate.

 ## Earning Badges and Certificates